Primexz/BashChallenges/README.md

-# Bashnumberconvert
+# Bash Challenges

-A number converter that can convert numbers from decimal to binary and binary to decimal.
+Here is a small collection of challenges solved in Bash.

-100% written in Bash.
+Have fun!